The Giggle: Development

 Prior to the episode airing, several details about the sixtieth anniversary specials were leaked, including the bi-generation twist.
 Davies was unconcerned, believing that the general public would probably be unaware of the leaks.

 Davies was inspired to include Stooky Bill within the episode after recently working on the biographical TV series Nolly.
 This caused Davies to look into puppets and puppeteers, with the idea of someone pulling the strings, which inspired Davies to use The Toymaker as the antagonist.
 Davies also wished to bring back the Toymaker due to the antagonist last appearing in the 1960s, with "The Giggle" itself being the show's sixtieth anniversary, stating that "all the sixties came together, and there he was."
-The Toymaker utilizes various different accents throughout the episode, which Davies explained was due to the fact that the Toymaker used stereotypical Chinese elements in the character's original appearance.
+The Toymaker utilises various different accents throughout the episode, which Davies explained was due to the fact that the Toymaker used stereotypical Chinese elements in the character's original appearance.
 Davies stated that he did not wish to "whitewash" the Toymaker, and thus expanded on the concept by having the Toymaker "playing with race" as a weapon in order to make the Toymaker a fundamentally evil character, without ignoring racist caricatures present in the Toymaker's original serial.